-Parents are not obliged to pay the contribution towards costs; however, the visit cannot take place if the expenses incurred for the trip are not met.
+Parents are not obliged for their child to attend and pay the contribution towards costs; however, the visit cannot take place if enough pupils do not attend and the expenses incurred for the trip are not met.

 For further details on charging please see our Charging & Remission Policy which can be found on our website, or a copy can be requested from the School Office.